Hallucination Prevention - Entity Enricher Documentation

 Schema Validation & Self-Correction

-Up to 6 automatic correction attempts within a single agent run.
-The LLM fixes its own mistakes.
+Up to 5 automatic correction attempts within a single agent run.
+(Schema generation corrects itself differently — per step, with deterministic fallbacks.)

 6